eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 # ioFog Unified Command Line Interface

-In this tutorial, we will go through basic functionality of `iofogctl`.
+In this tutorial, we'll go through the basic functionality of `iofogctl`.
 This tutorial will get us up and running with `iofogctl` and show how to deploy and operate a live cluster.

 `iofogctl` is a CLI tool for installation, configuration, and operation of ioFog Edge Compute Networks (ECNs).

 It can be used to remotely manage multiple different clusters from a single host.
-It is built for an ioFog user and a DevOps engineering wanting to manage ioFog clusters.
+It is built for an ioFog user and a DevOps engineer who may want to manage ioFog clusters.

 ## Prerequisites